 Definition

 Coinbase maturity is the Bitcoin consensus rule that newly mined coins cannot be spent immediately.
-The output of a coinbase transaction, which pays a miner the block subsidy plus collected fees, must wait 100 additional blocks before it becomes spendable.
-Because the originating block counts as the first confirmation, the reward is effectively unlocked at 101 confirmations.
+The output of a coinbase transaction — the special transaction that pays a miner the block subsidy plus collected fees — must wait 100 additional blocks before it becomes spendable.
+Because the originating block counts as the first confirmation, the reward is effectively unlocked at 101 confirmations, roughly 16 to 17 hours at the 10-minute block target.
+Unlike most wallet-level waiting periods, this one is enforced by every full node: a transaction spending an immature coinbase output is invalid by consensus and will be rejected outright.

 Why the delay exists

-The rule applies specifically to the special coinbase transaction at the top of every block.
-Learn more about the reward itself in Block Subsidy, and about the extra search space that lives inside the coinbase in Extranonce.
+The rule applies specifically to the coinbase transaction at the top of every block.
+Learn more about the reward itself in Block Subsidy, and about the extra search space miners hide inside the coinbase in Extranonce.

 In Simple Terms